scikit-hep/awkward/CONTRIBUTING.md

 We don't import names in C++ (`using`) or Python (`import from`) so that it's easy to see where objects come from and find all instances with a text search.
 This is sometimes in tension with the 80-character limit.

 In C++, `using awkward as ak` and `using pybind11 as py` are standard shorthands.
-For end-users, `import awkward1 as ak` is recommended, but not in the codebase (including unit tests).
+For end-users, `import awkward as ak` is recommended, but not in the codebase (including unit tests).
 We also don't use `import numpy as np` in the codebase, even though it is common in scripts.

 ### Compiler warnings